$1.8B Conversion Fund

 The $1.8B is not missing or recently discovered.
 These funds have been accounted for and fully visible in SCEIS Fund 30350993 since the “STARS to SCEIS” cash conversion and the CGO, SCEIS, and State Auditor have always been aware of and had access to the fund.

 The $1.8B has always been invested by the STO in accordance with state law, reconciled to the bank, and reported by the STO in its annual cash closing package to the CGO.
-Since 2014, investment of the $1.8B significantly outperformed benchmark performance and generated more than $225M in investment earnings, which has been applied to the State’s General Fund and appropriated by the General Assembly.

 The STO has been fully transparent about the $1.8B conversion entries.